-Summary: State Party Guyana acceded to the Convention on Cluster Munitions on 31 October 2014.
-Guyana has never participated in a meeting of the convention but voted in favor of a key United Nations (UN) resolution promoting the convention in December 2018.
+Ten-year Review: State Party Guyana acceded to the Convention on Cluster Munitions on 31 October 2014.
+It has reported existing legislation under national implementation measures for the convention.
+Guyana attended a regional workshop on the convention in March 2020.
+It voted in favor of a key United Nations (UN) resolution promoting the convention in December 2019.

 The Republic of Guyana acceded to the Convention on Cluster Munitions on 31 October 2014 and became a State Party on 1 April 2015.

 In January 2020, Guyana reported that it has not undertaken specific implementing legislation for the convention as its provisions “which require national implementation measures including penal sanctions, have already been provided for in the Criminal Law (Offenses) Act of Guyana.”
 Guyana also reported other relevant existing laws relating to explosives, customs, firearms, disability rights, and social security.

 Guyana submitted its initial Article 7 transparency report for the Convention on Cluster Munitions on 16 January 2020.

 Guyana did not participate in the Oslo Process that created the convention.

 Government officials expressed interest in the convention on several occasions before Guyana acceded in October 2014.